1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 **“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“On
-November 5, 1945, Lysenko first gave his paper, which denied
-the existence of intraspecific competition among plants and
-animals in nature”
-(Medvedev and Lerner, p.
-105)

 “On reading the article, which he, himself, had originally
 asked for, Lysenko became enraged and categorically refused